 I wish I knew the answer to this, so I could pass on a useful tip!
 Perhaps they have a secret strength-enhancing additive that we don’t know about.

 What we do know however, is that the finer the filler, the higher the loading you can achieve without loss of properties.
 So a finer grade (even if slightly more expensive) can be more cost-effective than a coarser grade.
 This table compares three 2-micron coated grades currently available in South Africa.
-It is the Topcut that you should look out for:
+It is the Topcut that you should look out for, not just the D50:

-Our ASCOM 50T has a Topcut of 8.5 microns, which means basically all of its particles are less than 8.5 microns.
+Our ASCOM 50T has a Topcut of 8.5 microns, so all of its particles are less than 8.5 microns.
 This should give it an edge as a filler against the other two competitors which have Topcuts of 10 microns.
-We’d be happy to send you a trial sample, so you can test out this theory for yourself.
+We’d be happy to send you a free sample, so you can test out this theory for yourself.

 So, there you have it.
 Some ideas from SERINA TRADING to help you cut costs in these challenging times.
-For a quote or sample, just reply to this email.
+For a quote or sample, just Contact Us